Internet Access Policy

 Rules of Use

-• Be considerate in your use of Internet resources.
+• Be considerate in your use of internet resources.
 You are in a public place shared by people of all ages, with a variety of interests, needs, and tastes.

 • Use of another patron’s library card is prohibited.
-A user must use his/her own library card only .
+A user must use his/her own library card only.

 • It is the responsibility of parents to determine what materials are appropriate for their own children.

-• it is not permitted to download software to any public computer.
+• It is not permitted to download software to any public computer.

 • Internet equipment and software must be used as installed and may only be altered by library staff.

-• Users may not attempt unauthorized entry into other computers or networks, or disrupt or interfere with other computer or network users, services or equipment.
+• Users may not attempt unauthorized entry into other computers or networks or disrupt or interfere with other computer or network users, services, or equipment.

 • Computer time is limited to provide access to as many users as possible.
 A user must promptly relinquish a computer at the end of a session when the computer is assigned to a patron on the waiting list.